hendrikmelse/smart_home/clients/src/led_strip_manager/README.md

 ### Control Commands
 Control commands are executed immediately, and do not have a priority or timeout associated.
 Control commands are:
 - `brightness`: Set the overall brightness of the whole strip.
 Must define `brightness` as an integer between 0 and 255.
 - `reset`: Reset the stored queue or pending commands.
-Useful for if the strip gets locked up with a long-timeout high-priority command.
+Useful for if the strip gets locked up with a long-timeout high-priority command for some reason.